How Does OIG Target Provider Types for Audits and Who Needs to Worry?

 Never forget that whatever entity audits you, YOU HAVE APPEAL RIGHTS!

-Posted on November 8, 2017, in Administrative code, Administrative Remedies, Alleged Overpayment, Appealing Adverse Decisions, Audits, CMS, DHHS, Doctors, Due process, Federal Government, Federal Law, Gordon & Rees, Health Care Providers and Services, HHS, Hospitals, Knicole Emanuel, Legal Analysis, Managed Care, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Recoupment, Medicaid Services, Medicare, Medicare Administrative Contractor, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Office of Inspector General, Pharmacy, Physicians, RAC, RAC Audits, Regulatory Audits, Self-Audits, States, ZPICs and tagged Bariatric Surgery Audits, Centers for Medicare and Medicaid Services, CMS, Gordon & Rees, GORDON & REES LLP, Knicole Emanuel, MCO Medicaid drug claim audits, Meaningful use, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicare, Medicare and Medicaid Audits, Medicare Audits, Office of Inspector General, OIG, OIG Work Plan, Pharmacy audits, RAC Audit, RACs, Regulatory Audits, Speciality drug audits, Telehealth, Telehealth Audits.
+Posted on November 8, 2017, in Administrative code, Administrative Remedies, Alleged Overpayment, CMS, Doctors, Due process, Federal Government, Federal Law, Health Care Providers and Services, HHS, Hospitals, Knicole Emanuel, Legal Analysis, Managed Care, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Recoupment, Medicaid Services, Medicare, Medicare Administrative Contractor, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Medicare RAC, NC DHHS, North Carolina, Office of Inspector General, Pharmacy, Physicians, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC, RAC Audits, Regulatory Audits, Self-Audits, States, ZPICs and tagged Bariatric Surgery Audits, Centers for Medicare and Medicaid Services, CMS, Gordon & Rees, GORDON & REES LLP, Knicole Emanuel, MCO Medicaid drug claim audits, Meaningful use, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicare, Medicare and Medicaid Audits, Medicare Audits, Office of Inspector General, OIG, OIG Work Plan, Pharmacy audits, RAC Audit, RACs, Regulatory Audits, Speciality drug audits, Telehealth, Telehealth Audits.
 Bookmark the permalink.
 Leave a comment.